resque/resque/docs/HOOKS.md

 The available hooks are:

+* `after_enqueue`: Called with the job args after a job is placed on the queue.
+  Any exception raised propagates up to the code which queued the job.

 * `before_perform`: Called with the job args before perform.
 If it raises `Resque::Job::DontPerform`, the job is aborted.
 If other exceptions are raised, they will be propagated up the the `Resque::Failure`